AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/client-side-libraries.md

 ## Background {#background}

-Client-Side Libraries provides a mechanism to organize and manage CSS and JavaScript files necessary for an AEM Sites implementation.
+Client-Side Libraries provide a mechanism to organize and manage CSS and JavaScript files necessary for an AEM Sites implementation.
 The basic goals for client-side libraries or clientlibs are:

 1. Store CSS/JS in small discrete files for easier development and maintenance
-1. Manage dependencies on 3rd party frameworks in an organized fashion
+1. Manage dependencies on third party frameworks in an organized fashion
 1. Minimize the number of client-side requests by concatenating CSS/JS into one or two requests.

 More information about using [Client-Side Libraries can be found here.](https://experienceleague.adobe.com/docs/experience-manager-65/developing/introduction/clientlibs.html)

 Client-side libraries do have some limitations.
 Most notably is a limited support for popular front-end languages like Sass, LESS, and TypeScript.
-In the tutorial we will look at how the **ui.frontend** module can help solve this.
+In the tutorial we look at how the **ui.frontend** module can help solve this.

 Deploy the starter code base to a local AEM instance and navigate to [http://localhost:4502/editor.html/content/wknd/us/en/magazine/guide-la-skateparks.html](http://localhost:4502/editor.html/content/wknd/us/en/magazine/guide-la-skateparks.html).
-This page is currently un-styled.
-We will next implement Client-side libraries for the WKND brand to add CSS and Javascript to the page.
+This page is unstyled.
+Let's implement Client-side libraries for the WKND brand to add CSS and JavaScript to the page.

 ## Client-Side Libraries Organization {#organization}

-Next we will explore the organization of clientlibs generated by the [AEM Project Archetype](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/archetype/overview.html).
+Next we explore the organization of clientlibs generated by the [AEM Project Archetype](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/archetype/overview.html).

 ![High level clientlibrary organization](./assets/client-side-libraries/high-level-clientlib-organization.png)

-*High level diagram Client-side Library organization and page inclusion*
+*High-level diagram Client-side Library organization and page inclusion*

 >[!NOTE]
 >
 > The following client-side library organization is generated by AEM Project Archetype but represents merely a starting point.
-How a project ultimately manages and delivers CSS and Javascript to a Sites implementation can vary dramatically based on resources, skillsets and requirements.
+How a project ultimately manages and delivers CSS and JavaScript to a Sites implementation can vary dramatically based on resources, skill sets and requirements.

 1. Using VSCode or other IDE open up the **ui.apps** module.
 1. Expand the path `/apps/wknd/clientlibs` to view the clientlibs generated by the archetype.

     ![Clientlibs in ui.apps](assets/client-side-libraries/four-clientlib-folders.png)

-    We will inspect these clientlibs in greater detail below.
+    We inspect these clientlibs in greater detail below.

 1. The following table summarizes the client libraries.
 More details about [including Client Libraries can be found here](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/including-clientlibs.html?lang=en#developing).